prasenjit/prasenjit.github.io/_posts/2016-11-16-magical-captureless-lambdas.md

 A further magic trick that captureless lambdas can perform is to convert to a function pointer of *any* desired function [*calling convention*](https://en.wikipedia.org/wiki/Calling_convention).
 This may be of more interest to 32-bit Windows developers, though calling conventions are more intimiately related to the processor architecture than the OS.

 Calling conventions behave as part of the function signature.
-Given a function or function pointer of one calling convention `static_cast<>`ing it to another will not compile and using `reinterpret_cast<>` would most likely result in a crash or **Undefined Beahaviour**.
+Given a function or function pointer of one calling convention `static_cast<>`ing it to another will not compile and using `reinterpret_cast<>` would most likely result in a crash or **Undefined Behaviour**.

 This code does not compile (on 32-bit x86):